S-Net

-S-Net is a worldwide inter-satellite communications network consisting of four satellites and being operated by the Technical University of Berlin.
+S-Net is a worldwide inter-satellite communications network consisting of four satellites and being operated by Technische Universität Berlin.

 Description

 The project has the goal to investigate and demonstrate inter-satellite communication technology within a distributed and autonomously operating nanosatellite network.
 All satellites are equipped with a S-Band radio emitter and receiver, which not only enables communication with the ground-based control center but also allows for communication between the individual satellites.
 The number of satellites in the network was set to four as this number represents the best cost-benefit-ratio.
 With four satellites, a total of six independent communication links are possible, while only three are possible with three satellites.
 Moreover, four is the lowest number that enables multi-hop communication.

 The satellites are powered by solar cells and batteries and have a planned lifetime of one year.

 Future applications of the technology may be more effective monitoring of global issues like climate change, disaster management, maritime systems monitoring and even enable satellite constellations for high-bandwidth internet access.